joinpursuit/AC_4_Web/units/html/lessons/ajax_i/ajax_update.md

 * Send data to a server - in the background.

 AJAX allows web pages to be updated asynchronously by exchanging data with a web server behind the scenes.
 This means that it is possible to update parts of a web page, without reloading the whole page.
-When AJAX came to the modern web, it changed the definintion of how the web works.
+When AJAX came to the modern web, it changed the definition of how the web works.

 A very, very common use of the AJAX technique is to interact with RESTful APIs through a web app.